- What we do

 - We are a dynamic and forward-thinking organisation – by being part of the youth justice sector, you will be part of progressive approaches to the rehabilitation of young people

 - You will enjoy learning and development – your professional development starts from day one and will extend to a fully-funded Certificate IV in Youth Justice.
-On completion, youth justice workers at Parkville and Malmsbury receive a salary increase and continued professional development throughout their career.
+On completion, youth justice workers at Parkville receive a salary increase and continued professional development throughout their career.

 At Cherry Creek, your induction program (which also includes a fully-funded Certificate IV in Youth Justice) will help you achieve positive therapeutic outcomes with young people.
 You will also have a fortnightly crossover day to give you easier access to training and supervision.